 When you share your photo post, you'll see a collage of your pictures in the News Feed.
 Tap on the collage to open a new page with all of the full-size images, where you can add comments, or like each photo.

-Facebook for Android can share your friends' posts from your News feed.
-To do so, just hit the Share button and add your own thoughts to the post (if you want), then pick an audience setting to share publicly, only with friends, and so on.
+Facebook for Android also lets you share your friends' posts from your News Feed.
+To do so, just hit the Share button and add your own thoughts to the post (if you want), then pick an audience setting to share publicly, only with friends and so on.

 If you want to change your account settings, the Facebook app offers some options.
-There is a full Settings menu available, so you can tweak notifications, security, and so on.
-And if you want to change your Cover Photo, you can do so right from your Timeline.
-A recent update to the app also made it just as easy to swap out your profile photo -- an action that was strangely difficult to perform in previous versions.
+There is a full Settings menu available, so you can tweak notifications, security and so on.
+And if you want to change your Cover Photo or profile photo, you can do so right from your Timeline.
+You can do all of this from the More tab.

 Facebook for Android makes it easy to quickly skim through your News Feed and fire off updates at will, thanks to its helpful sharing features and security tools.
 You can share your location with your friends, which can prove helpful for impromptu get-togethers.
 However, the sheer number of steps needed to use that feature makes it feel secure, but still clunky.

 Facebook also gets a modern new design that makes it a bit more complicated to use but easier on the eyes.
 It may still not be the most attractive app on the market, but Facebook for Android certainly does a fine job of helping you stay connected.